belangeo/pyo/documentation/source/compiling.rst

 If you want to be able to use a 64-bit pyo (All platforms, this is the sample resolution, not the architecture), this will build both single and double
-precisions:
+precision:

 .. code-block:: bash

     --use-double

-If you want to disable most of messages printed to the console:
+If you want to disable most of the messages printed to the console:

 .. code-block:: bash